econoalchemist/COLDCARD-Paranoid/README.md

 </p>

 ## Verifying & updating firmware
 A great security feature of the ColdCard is that it can be used completely air-gapped.
 Meaning that you never have to connect it to a computer, although the option to is there if you choose to use it.
 You can use a standard USB outlet transformer or even a 9v battery with the ColdPower adaptor, which CoinKite offers [here](https://store.coinkite.com/store/cldpwr).
-To power on the ColdCard simply connect a USB to micro-USB [cable](https://store.coinkite.com/store/category/accessories) to the port on top of the ColdCard and the other end to a USB port on your ColdPower adaptor & 9v battery.
+To power on the ColdCard simply connect a USB to micro-USB [cable](https://store.coinkite.com/store/category/accessories) to the port on top of the ColdCard and the other end to the USB port on your ColdPower adaptor & 9v battery.

 <p align="center">
   <img width="403" height="302" src="Assets/IMG_5557.JPG">